brain-fuel/luminix-lang/README.md

 # Luminix (lx) Language

 ## Ideas
+- [ MATH ] mode should probably be the default
 - `neither x nor y`
 - `:test` command from REPL to run tests asynchronously and print basic results and way to follow them once they have resolved